Flu vaccinations at UFS Medical

 - children aged 5-10 years undergoing long term aspirin therapy

-Flu vaccinations are also available at most UFS pharmacies – bookings can be made here
+Flu vaccinations are also available at some UFS pharmacies – bookings can be made here